 Current Research and Scholarly Interests

 As Co-director of the Stanford Childrens' Pediatric Infectious Diseases Program in Immunocompromised Hosts (PIDPIC), I develop and conduct clinical and translational studies to improve identification, treatment and prevention of infectious diseases in the immunocompromised patient population.
-In collaboration with the clinical teams, we establish best practices from our clinical studies and start innovative protocols, in order to improve our care for this complex patient population.
+In collaboration with the clinical teams, we establish best practices from our clinical studies and start new clinical initiatives, in order to improve our care for this complex patient population.

-My scholarly work extends to medical education.
+My scholarly work extends to education research.
 I have a special interest in how people think and make decisions.
 These are vital skills to continually improve in order to provide high-quality care to patients.
-"Thinking" is a hidden process, so I am building tools to expose these hidden traits and taking advantage of large language models and AI to help detect and analyze these traits.
-Using design thinking principles and rooted in education pedagogy, I build assessment tools to promote continual learning.
+"Thinking" is a hidden process, so I am building tools to expose these hidden skills, and I am taking advantage of large language models and AI to help detect and analyze these skills.
+Using design thinking principles and rooted in education pedagogy, I am building these teaching and assessment tools to promote continual learning and cultivate a thinking mindset.
 I collaborate with education experts in the Stanford Graduate School of Education and the Hasso Plattner Institute of Design (d.school).